emilypx/appfair.github.io/index.md

 ### How can I categorize my app in the App Fair catalog

-You can classify and categorize your app for the App Fair catalog by adding any two of the following to the `topics` of your `/APP-ORG/App` fork.
+You can classify and categorize your app for the App Fair catalog by adding any two of the following to the `topics` of your `/APP-ORG/App` fork's "About" settings.
+For more information, see [Adding topics to your repository](https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/classifying-your-repository-with-topics#adding-topics-to-your-repository).

  - [`appfair-business`](https://github.com/topics/appfair-business)
  - [`appfair-developer-tools`](https://github.com/topics/appfair-developer-tools)